mediacloud/backend/doc/deploying.markdown

 ## Ports

+### Docker swarm

-Hosts that participate in the same Docker swarm should be able to connect to each other using the [following protocols and ports](https://docs.docker.com/engine/swarm/swarm-tutorial/#open-protocols-and-ports-between-the-hosts):
+Hosts that participate in the same Docker swarm should be able to connect **to each other** using the [following protocols and ports](https://docs.docker.com/engine/swarm/swarm-tutorial/#open-protocols-and-ports-between-the-hosts):

 * TCP/2376
 * TCP/2377